The surface of the ocean is a mysterious blue blanket. What lies beneath is hidden from our view. But what is hidden is incredible, and in danger.

 Local pressures include overfishing, pollution, nutrient enrichment and coastal development.

-Some of these local pressures are not dissimilar to some reasons why ghost towns are created.
+Some of these local pressures are not dissimilar to some reasons why ghost towns are created on land.

 Picher, a town in Oklahoma, is becoming deserted after the mining industry has left huge piles of rock containing toxic heavy metals lying around town.
 It is no longer safe for residents to live there.

 Many coral reef fish have homes too – defined areas of the reef where they stay.
 Would you want to live in a wasteland?
 Fish will abandon sections of reef where corals have died off due to pollution.

 These local pressures are small compared to the challenge that is climate change.
 It is the single biggest driver affecting our world’s coral reefs.

 Coral bleaching, increased intensity and frequency of large storm events, and ocean acidification are some of the ways climate change is affecting coral reefs.

 Every year, several of our major cities around the world are exposed to record-breaking heat waves because of climate change.
 It’s no different for coral reefs.

 They are hit by marine heatwaves.
 The effects are devastating and are known as coral bleaching.